ChrisKK04/game-website/README.md

 # Website performance with large datasets

 A large dataset was generated with the script in seed.py.
-The script populates the websites database with test data for performance testing.
+The script populates the website's database with test data for performance testing.

 ## Performance without optimizations